 This Powerwall was the second unit to be installed in New Brunswick and the last Powerwall version 1 installed in Canada.

-We're now able to apply this same technology to larger-scale applications.
 Check back soon for more exciting announcements.

 The Lithium-Ion Storage system has a small footprint but, has 20-KW of capacity and packs a massive punch as far as energy storage.